TebogoYungMercykay/Gamified_Health_App_Logic_Legends/Health-App-Idea.md

    \text{handAngle} = |\theta_{\text{hand}}| \times \frac{180}{\pi}
    $$

    Real-time feedback , with the help of media pipe ensures exercises are performed correctly safely, and detection speed is also optimized for faster recognition and feedback.
+This also safeguard us against user cheating some of the exercises because it ensure that they are done correctly with correct pose as well.

    <img src="./Images/pose_landmarks_index.png" width="750" height="600">